 One of my personal favorite parts of our trip was visiting Bandelier National Monument.

-Heading out of Santa Fe towards Los Alamos, it will take about 1 hour to drive (each way).
+Heading out of Santa Fe towards Los Alamos, it will take about one hour to drive (each way).
 Plan to spend half a day at the park to hike and wander.

 Upon parking near the visitor center, we were greeted by traditional native drums beating.
 It was so cool and powerful!

 The most popular trails to walk, Pueblo Loop Trail and Alcove House Trail, take hikers along the canyon walls.
 It is here where you will find ancient cliff dwellings and petroglyphs.

 Getting to the Alcove House requires climbing a ladder!
-It is way cool and kind of an adrenaline rush.
+It is kind of an adrenaline rush.
 I definitely do not recommend this hike if you are afraid of heights.

 The view from the Alcove House is incredible.

 Be sure to check the main Bandelier National Monument website for park updates before you go.
 The trail maps are online as well.

 Ojo Caliente Hot Springs is about an hour north of Santa Fe.
 Google will help you get there from wherever you are staying.